 Let’s look at the possible meanings of these two sentence examples below.

 I like to write.

 I like writing.

 Is there a difference in meaning between these two simple sentences?

 Almost all preference verbs or preference adjectives and clauses take the gerund.

 This is because the gerund is a verbal noun, which can always replace a noun.

-Verbs such as adore, detest, dislike, enjoy, don’t mind and loathe, or words like keen on, can’t stand, crazy about or fond of, always use the gerund in a similar manner to a noun.
+Verbs such as adore, detest, dislike, enjoy, don’t mind, and loathe, or phrasal verbs like keen on, can’t stand, wild about, or fond of, always use the gerund that is similar to a noun.

 I enjoy writing.